-Supplies electrical current directly to the water heater circuit.
+Supplies AC directly to the water heater.
 The water temperature is automatically controlled by a thermostat in the water heater control panel.
-Before operation, you must have water in the water heater (see the water heater manual for more information).
+Before operation, the water heater tank must have water.
+Refer to the water heater manual for more information.